What Buyers Look For When Buying A Business?

 3.)
 Buyers always want to know why you are selling your business.

 Buyers are looking for valid reason for selling a business.
-Retirement, health, divorce, serious life changing events and legitimate career changes are good reason.
-Short-term ownership, profitability or other business problems are warning to serious buyers.
+Retirement, health, divorce, serious life changing events and legitimate career changes are good reasons.
+Short-term ownership, profitability or other business problems are warnings to serious buyers.

 5.)
 What a Buyer prospect think is important?